How to design a computer with outstanding graphics capabilities?

 20 GOTO 20

-Method 03: The Atari connection Atari BASIC program (TESTGTIA.BAS)
+Method 04: The Atari connection Atari BASIC program (TESTGTIA.BAS)

 Alternatively, you can simply do a test with a BASIC program.
 I propose a substantially modified version of a program originally published in the magazine: "The Atari connection" (volume 2, number 2, summer 1982)", page 5-6-7.
-This program offers to test the new 9-10-11 GTIA-graphics modes available in Atari BASIC.

 Download Test-My-GTIA.zip to get: a textual .TXT version of the listing, to be printed on your current computer and retyped on the Atari.
 If you have a SIDE3, a FujiNet or any "SIO-to-<something>" device, you'll also find a .LST version NEW:ENTER "D1:TESTGTIA.LST":RUN, a .BAS version RUN "D1:TESTGTIA.BAS" and an .ATR diskette version (in Atari DOS 2.5 format, 130 KiB).